Dividing Property With Your Ex

 It is extremely rare for parties to agree on absolutely everything throughout the divorce process.
 However, effective advocacy and legal strategy can make the experience easier for everyone involved.
-Here are a few tips on how to divide property with your spouse:
+Here are a few tips from our divorce attorneys in Monroe, NC on how to divide property with your spouse:

 Know The Law